online and in-person classes available

 For more information, please refer to the following Connecticut Judicial Branch website https://www.jud.ct.gov/forms/grouped/family/divorce_children.htm .

 The Parent Education Program is designed to help parents assist their children through the family restructuring process by providing relevant information and resources.
-Being preventative in nature, the program highlights that the power lies within the hands of parents to make the family transition very easy or very difficult for their children.
+Being preventative in nature, the program advocates that the power to make the family transition very easy or very difficult for children lies within the hands of their parents.

-Each parent education program service provider covers the same principles as required by law, but does so with different curriculums.
-The only way to assure both parents are getting the same information is to have both attend the same provider, even if they do so at different times.
+Each parent education program service provider covers the same information as required by law, but does so with different curriculums.
+The only way to assure both parents are getting the same curriculum is to have both parents attend the class with the same provider, even if they do so at different times.

 If you cannot afford the fee for the program, the fee can be waived through the court system.
 Complete an Application for Waiver of Fees(JD-FM-75) and file it with the family court clerk.
 If you are in court when you are ordered to attend a parenting education program and you are unable to afford the fee, you may request that the fee be waived at that time.
 Please bring your fee waiver form that is signed by an officer of the court with you to class.
 You will need to present this to the service provider when you check into class.